 She also competed with her students in the Pro-Am category, helping her stable of men to achieve Pro-Am titles such as World Championship Runner-up, World Rising Star Champion, and North American Open Champion in both the American and International styles.
 Amateur competitive couples have reached goals such as World Masters Champions and United States Open Amateur Finalists.

 All the while competing and teaching she also pursued multiple professional teaching credentials with the Imperial Society of Teachers of Dancing, North American Dance Teachers Association, and the United States Terpsichore.
 As well her teaching was awarded the United States Dancesport Championships Top Teacher, the only female to receive the award alongside 5 men in 2009.

-After more than 28 years of professional dancing and teaching, she lives in her hometown of Jefferson City.
+After 30 years of professional dancing and teaching, she lives in her hometown of Jefferson City.
 She currently teaches locally as well as maintaining a busy travel schedule.
 She continues to travel to coach competitive couples and to judge and invigilate ballroom & latin competitions.
 In 2014 she was awarded the title "National Adjudicator" by the National Dance Council of America, the highest classification available in North America.
 Since then she has been invited to judge prestigious events like the World Pro-Am Championships and the World Professional Smooth Championships.
 She is also Vice President of the Professional Dancers Federation.

 Her local time in Jefferson City and Columbia is used running McRaven Ballroom llc. with a busy schedule of private and group classes in ballroom, latin, swing, flashmob, and west coast swing, coaching the Mizzou Ballroom team; as well as providing free classes for the ever popular Jeff City Flashmob Group Capital Thrillers and producing the live dance cult classic The Haunting of Green Berry a Halloween Revue.